Wattle Range Council General Code Amendment

 * Note: The scope for site 10 has been reduced.
 See Council report here for further information.

-Before Council finalises the Code Amendment, we would like to hear our community’s feedback on the proposed changes.
-This is a chance for all residents, especially those living in or near areas affected by rezoning to ask questions, learn about the proposed changes, and share their feedback.
+Council hosted a series of drop-in sessions and presentations on the proposed Code Amendment throughout September.
+This was a chance for all residents, especially those living in or near areas affected by rezoning to ask questions, learn about the proposed changes, and share their feedback.
+The consultation roadshow held presentations and Q & A's in Glencoe and online and drop - in sessions were held in Penola, Beachport and Millicent.

 How can I also have my say?